openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

     vDisk, on another Storage Router to prevent dataloss.
 The status can be healthy of degraded.

+#### vDisk Actions

+##### Create a vDisk
+-   Click the **Add new vDisk** button on the vDisk overview page.
+-   Give the new vDisks a name, enter a size, select the vPool in which the vDisk should be hosted and select a Storage Router from that vPool.
+Click **Finish** to create the vDisks.

+##### Snapshots

+At the bottom of the vDisk Details page all snapshots of the vDisk are listed.

 ### <a name="vdisk_details"></a>vDisk Details

 The vDisk Details page displays the detailed performance statistics of a